How to Connect Tridion Docs to an External Taxonomy Using the PoolParty API

 An Introduction to PoolParty

-PoolParty, a globally renowned Semantic Middleware, uses linked data technologies and knowledge graphs as a basis of their AI strategy.
-It primarily applies the SKOS standard, as well as other RDF schemas, thus making it compliant to the semantic web.
+PoolParty, a globally renowned Semantic Middleware, uses linked data technologies and knowledge graphs as a basis of its AI strategy.
+It primarily applies the SKOS standard, as well as other RDF schemas, thus making it compliant with the semantic web.

 By adding a connector to your semantic layer within your chosen platform, you are simplifying processes, freeing up time, and developing the flexibility needed to maintain sites, without overcomplicating your governance model.